 Early initiation of treatment after consultation with the oncology team comprising of medical oncologists, surgical oncologists, radiation oncologists, radiologists, and pathologists is a must.
 Interdisciplinary collaboration with other team members, including anesthetists, nurses, pharmacists, and surgical technologists are paramount for optimal patient care.

-Questions
+Review Questions

-To access free multiple choice questions on this topic, click here.
+- Access free multiple choice questions on this topic. - Comment on this article.